Craigspaz/AWSServerlessDB/README.md

 - Cold write with a small database takes around 1 - 1.5 seconds
 - Warm write with a small database takes around 800 miliseconds to 1 second

+You can find more information and other projects on [https://www.projectferris.com/?page_name=AWSServerlessDB](https://www.projectferris.com/?page_name=AWSServerlessDB)